 Inbound PR, or, as many people are calling it, the future of PR, eliminates the only major drawback of public relations — measurement.
 Combining PR’s biggest strength (content) with its biggest challenge (measurement), inbound PR has made it possible to measure and prove the ROI of your public relations strategy.
 This puts it right where it needs to be, in the digitally-driven world.
 Digital media, the primary source for information consumption these days, is evolving faster than most brands can handle.

-Customers are empowered by online information and they like to learn by themselves instead of being told what to do; they have their preferred channels and sources that they trust.
+Customers are empowered by online information and they like to learn by themselves, instead of being told what to do; they have their preferred channels and sources that they trust.
 This is where traditional channels of PR fail to make an impact.
 With inbound PR, everything is initiated by the customer.
-It attracts customers, unlike traditional PR which interrupts them.
+It attracts, unlike traditional PR, which interrupts.

 Put simply, think about your own process of buying.
-You prefer to do your own research, comparing prices online and finding out what people you trust on social media have to say about a product.
+You prefer to do your own research, comparing prices online and finding out what certain individuals on social media have to say about a product.
 Nobody trusts salespeople or forced ads anymore.
-In the same fashion, marketers are switching to an inbound approach where instead of interrupting customers, they get their attention with relevant content, fostering more meaningful connections that last.
+In the same fashion, marketers are switching to an inbound approach where they get attention with relevant content, fostering more meaningful connections that last.